ArthurSonzogni/chromiumos-platform2/camera/tools/mctk/README.md

     # ./mctk --load-device /dev/media0

+The following command does the same, but takes a bus_info string instead.
+The tool will iterate over all /dev/media* devices until it finds one with the given bus_info string in its `struct media_device_info`.

+    # ./mctk --load-by-businfo usb-0000:04:00.3-1

 The following command opens a virtual media-ctl device from a YAML dump, and then quits without performing any action on the resulting model: